pulumi/docs/content/docs/reference/serializing-functions.md

 In other words, the Lambda will first be created with appropriate values overridden.
 Then that Lambda itself can be passed in as the code to run for the specific API.

-### Determining the appropriate node_modules Packages to include with a Lambda
+## Determining the appropriate node_modules packages to include with a Lambda

 Because a Pulumi application contains both _deployment time_ code and _run time_ code, it is necessary for the program's `package.json` definition to have a `dependencies` section which specifies all necessary packages needed for both execution times.
 When `pulumi` produces a Lambda from a user-provided function, it will transitively include all packages specified in that `dependencies` section in the final uploaded Lambda.

-> **Note:** `pulumi` will not include `@pulumi/...` packages with the Lambda.
+Note that `pulumi` will not include `@pulumi/...` packages with the Lambda.
 These packages exist solely to provide _deployment time_ functionality, and do not contain any code that can work properly at _run time_.
 They are automatically stripped from a Lambda both to prevent accidental usage and to help reduce the size of the uploaded Lambda.

-> ### Referencing `aws-sdk`
+> **Referencing `aws-sdk`**
 >
-> It is optional to specify a reference to "aws-sdk" in your **package.json**.
+> It is optional to specify a reference to "aws-sdk" in your `package.json`.
 AWS always includes this package with Lambdas, so it is not necessary to explicitly include it yourself.